oeed/CraftOS-Standards/tutorial/getting-started.md

 at [our Gitter chat](https://Gitter.im/oeed/CraftOS-Standards).

 #### A Note on Licensing
-All standards published here on CraftOS-Standards are licensed under the [GNU Free Documentation License](../LICENSE.md). **This includes all code examples**.
-For the sake of open source software and simplicity alike, your libraries should also be licensed under [similar FOSS licenses](http://choosealicense.com/).
+All standards published here on CraftOS-Standards are [licensed](/LICENSE.md) under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html). **This includes all code examples**.
+For the sake of open source software and simplicity alike, your libraries should also be licensed under [similar FOSS licenses](https://www.gnu.org/licenses/fdl-1.3.en.html).
 After all, licensing official utilities for an open source standard under a closed source license wouldn't make much sense.

-### Step 6: Almost There
-Haha, we lied!
-You are nowhere near the finish.